samsquire/assembly/README.md

 Specify the bottlenecks.
 Specify the indirections.

-this is a meant to be a swiss army knife tool for server parallelism.

-This is incomplete.

-This is an experimental project from my learning of assembly and C.

 What do you need to do in this context to change control flow to over here?

  * **Concurrent and parallel coroutines**
  * **Linux io_uring** Network IO is done using Jens Axboe's io_uring